Skip to main content

 Couples often experience a bit of sticker shock when it comes time to purchase their wedding invitations.
 While it might seem like just pieces of paper, a lot goes into creating the perfect invitation suite, so it’s important to be able to communicate this to them.
 To start, most invitations are printed on premium papers (not like the kind you use in your printer at home) that require a significant investment in raw materials, labor and time to produce.

 Inspired to continue educating yourself about pricing strategies?
-There are a lot of great articles here on the WeddingPro blog to help you hone in on profitability and grow from there!
-All you need to do is click here.
+There are a lot of great articles about pricing your services on the WeddingPro blog to help you hone in on profitability and grow from there!
+Start browsing and learn new pricing strategies and tips today.

 Please note: WeddingPro and the materials and information it contains are not intended to, and do not constitute, financial or tax advice and should not be used as such.
 You should always consult with your financial and tax advisors about your specific circumstances.
 This information contained herein is not necessarily exhaustive, complete, accurate or up to date and we undertake no responsibility to update.
 In addition, we do not take responsibility for information contained in any external links, over which we have no control.